Solomon Secrets Unveiled

 Where to Stay Tonight

-Central location provides easy access to restaurants, markets, and serves as a base for Guadalcanal explorations over the coming days
+Central location provides easy access to the National Museum, markets, and tour operators for the following days.

 2